 The Introvert Strategy: How to Actually Use These Apps

 Start where you feel safest.
-If you're severely drained right now, start fully asynchronous: Slowly, Reddit, or Introvrs.
+If you're severely drained right now, start with no-pressure options: Slowly, Reddit, or Introvrs.
 Build confidence there.
-Don't force yourself into Meetup's in-person events until you're ready — that's the extrovert timeline, not yours.
+Don't force yourself into Meetup's in-person events until you're ready.
+That's the extrovert timeline, not yours.

 Start with low-pressure interactions.
 Comment meaningfully on something in a Reddit thread.
-Send your first message on Introvrs using the suggested conversation starter — you don't have to invent something clever.
+Send your first message on Introvrs, where you already have shared context from the match, so you don't have to invent something clever.
 Attend one structured Meetup event.
 Don't try to accelerate.
 Depth takes time.

 Transition gradually.
 You don't have to go from "just matched" to "coffee date" in one week.
 Have several meaningful exchanges first.
 Suggest a low-pressure meetup around a specific activity.
 This removes the "what do we even talk about?" anxiety.